trinodb/trino/docs/src/main/sphinx/connector/delta-lake.rst

 documentation </connector/hive>`.

-To configure access to S3 and S3-compatible storage, Azure storage, and others, consult the appropriate section of the Hive documentation.
+To configure access to S3 and S3-compatible storage, Azure storage, and others, consult the appropriate section of the Hive documentation:

 * :doc:`Amazon S3 </connector/hive-s3>`
 * :doc:`Azure storage documentation </connector/hive-azure>`
 * :ref:`GCS <hive-google-cloud-storage-configuration>`

-Delta lake general configuration properties
+Delta Lake general configuration properties
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following configuration properties are all using reasonable, tested default